 Tips for Getting Good References for a Job

+Ask the right people.
 Former bosses, co-workers, customers, vendors, and colleagues all make good professional references.
 So do college professors.
-You can use a friend for a reference, as well.
-If you're just starting out in the workforce or if you haven't worked in a while you can use character or personal references from people who know your skills and attributes.
+If you are just starting out in the workforce or if you haven't worked in a while, you can use character or personal references from people who know your skills and attributes.

-Create a document listing your references.
+Make your reference list.
+Once you have your references, create a document listing those references.
 The list of references should not be included in your resume.
-Rather, create a separate reference list on the same paper you used for your resume.
+Rather, create a separate reference list.
 Have it ready to give to employers when you interview.
-Include three or four references, along with their job title, employer, and contact information.
-If the employer asks you to email your references, paste the list into the body of any email letter, rather than sending an attachment.
+Include three or four references, along with their job titles, employers, and contact information.

 Once you've made your reference list, check it twice.
 I know someone who had a typo in the phone number of the top reference on her list.
 Needless to say, the employer couldn't reach the contact.